ktraister/endless_waltz/README.md

 ## Phase IV
 ### needed to make the tech accesible
+- [ ] Write Desktop application for client
 - [ ] setup website
 - [ ] need Android client
    - ugh.
 This is gonna be intense